openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ##### Put a Character in Danger

 Deputy Grey panics amidst the swirling ambush of the cannibal troglodytes.
-He unloads his shot gun on the enemy barreling down on him, failing to realize that his ally, Doc, was standing right behind his target.
+He unloads his shot gun on the enemy barreling down on him, failing to realize that

+\page

+> ##### Twist or Failure?
+>
+> A common question that you may have as a GM, especially when it comes to interpreting failed combat rolls, is *Should I use a success with a twist or an outright failure?* There is no hard and fast rule dictating which option should be applied - it is left completely to the discretion of the GM so that you may steer the story in the most desirable and exciting direction for any given situation.
+>
+> To that end, whenever a player fails a roll, you should ask yourself a few questions along these lines:
+> - *Has the fight been too easy for the players?* If so, a complete failure could raise the severity of the threat.
+> - *Has the fight been too hard?* Then throwing the PCs a bone would help balance things out a bit.
+> - *Have the dice been exceedingly for or against one side?* A partial success or complete failure can undo the fickle fate cast by the dice.
+> - *Has the combat been running too long?* Choose the option that is more likely to end it quickly.
+> - *What would be the most dramatic action right now?* Remember that the goal of Open Legend is to tell a great story.
+Think about which outcome would be most memorable for your players several weeks from now.

+his ally, Doc, was standing right behind his target.
 The GM interprets Grey’s failed roll as a success with a twist and lets him deal five damage to the troglodyte.
 However, Doc is forced to dive to avoid becoming collateral damage.
 Now he finds himself prone at the feet of two more of the cannibals.

 ##### Expend a Resource